What does Running Start Cost?

 INSTRUCTIONS AND REQUIRED DOCUMENTATION

-Submit this form to the Running Start Office in SA 122, with any of the following appropriate documentation:
+Submit the Fee Waiver and Book Loan Program Application to the Running Start Office in SA 122, with any of the following appropriate documentation:

 - If you are eligible for FRL through your school district, you must submit a copy of the letter from your district.